Reward-Respecting Subtasks for Model-Based Reinforcement Learning: The challenge of discovering temporal abstractions

-For example, consider the two-room gridworld shown inset in Figure 1, with a start state in one room, a terminal goal state in the other, and a hallway state in-between.
-The usual four actions move the agent one cell up, down, right, or left unless blocked by a wall.
+For example, consider the two-room gridworld shown inset in Figure~\ref{fig:exp1}, with a start state in one room, a terminal goal state in the other, and a bottleneck or \emph{hallway} state in-between.
+The usual four actions move the agent one cell up, down, right, or left, unless blocked by a wall.
 A reward of $+1$ is received on reaching the goal state, which ends the episode.
 Transitions ending in the gray region between the start and hallway states produce a reward of $-1$ per step, while all other transitions produce a reward of zero.
-The discount factor is $\gamma\=0.99$, so the optimal path from start to goal, traveling the roundabout path that avoids the field of negative reward, yields a return of $0.99^{18}\!\approx\!
-0.83$.
-The hallway state is a bottleneck and thus a natural terminating subgoal for a subtask on this problem (as in Solway et al., 2014).
-With a reward-respecting subtask, the agent would learn a way to the hallway that maximizes the reward along the way; in this gridworld it finds the option that goes down from the start state and \emph{around} the field of negative rewards.
-In contrast, solving the version of this subtask that does not take the reward into consideration would be to learn the shortest path from start to hallway, passing \emph{through} the field of negative rewards.
+The discount factor is $\gamma = 0.99$, so the optimal path from start to goal, traveling the roundabout path that avoids the field of negative reward, yields a return of $v_*(s_0)\=0.99^{17}\!\approx\!0.843$.
+The hallway state is a bottleneck and thus is a natural terminating subgoal for a subtask on this problem (McGovern \& Barto, 2001; Solway et al., 2014).
+With a reward-respecting subtask, the agent would learn a path to the hallway state that maximizes the reward along the way; in this gridworld it finds the option that goes down from the start state and \emph{around} the field of negative rewards.
+In contrast, solving the version of this subtask that does not take the reward into consideration would learn the option taking the shortest path from start to hallway, passing \emph{through} the field of negative rewards.